Go To Practitioners

 Edward Abbey

-To call Edward Abbey simply an "environmentalist" would be inaccurate.
-Although his writing focused primarily on environmental issues, Abbey seemed to be constantly critiquing the culture that surrounded him.
-His works ranged from fiction writing to blunt, and sometimes slighting, essays.
-Much of his writing was so controversial that even some groups of environmentalists rebuked his stance.
-Abbey was known to throw beer cans from his car because the highway he was traveling had already ruined the landscape surrounding it.
-He wrote essays degrading western farming and ranching methods and yet he was a proponent of the National Rifle Association.
+He wrote essays degrading western farming and ranching methods, yet he was a proponent of the National Rifle Association.
 His writing suggests he wasn't comfortable with environmental activists or activism as a whole.
-Abbey wasn't concerned with keeping either a liberal or conservative point of view; his views were directed by nature and his love of the American West.
+He wasn't concerned with keeping either a liberal or conservative point of view–his views were directed by nature and love of the American West.

-Originally an easterner from Home, Pennsylvania, Abbey spent the majority of his life in the southwestern part of the United States.
-His parents, Paul and Mildred Abbey, were considered liberal for their views on homosexuality and avocation of socialism.
-There were five Abbey children, with Edward being the oldest.
-Abbey grew up during the Depression era and moved with his family around the east; they spent time at small campsites around Pennsylvania and lived in New Jersey.
-Abbey often wrote about his parents, and through this writing it is obvious they had shaped the man that he would become.
-Abbey's first notions of the West were from his father, a love that they would both share.
+Originally from Home, Pennsylvania, Abbey spent most of his life in the southwestern part of the United States.
+His parents, Paul and Mildred Abbey, were considered liberal for their views on homosexuality and pursuit of socialism.
+Abbey grew up during the Depression era and moved with his parents and four younger siblings around the East, spending time at small campsites around Pennsylvania and living in New Jersey.
+Abbey often wrote about his parents, demonstrating how they shaped the man he became.
+Abbey shared his love of the West from his father.

-His spirit of freedom led him down many paths, first hitchhiking around the Southwest at age 17, and then spending two years (1945-1947) in the military where he received two promotions and two demotions (for refusing to salute).
-He used much of his experiences working as a park ranger, for nearly 15 years, in his later writing (in the 1950's).
-He returned to the West to study Philosophy at the University of New Mexico (as well as the Indiana University of Pennsylvania and the University of Edinburgh in Scotland).
-Abbey finished with a Bachelor of Arts degree in English and Philosophy (received 1951) and a Master of Arts degree in Philosophy (1956).
-His thesis was titled "Anarchism and the Morality of Violence."
-This title proved to be indicative of the type of movement Abbey would start in the environmental community.
+Abbey, spirit of freedom intact, hitchhiked around the Southwest at 17 and spent two years (1945-1947) in the military where he received two promotions–and two demotions for refusing to salute.
+His nearly 15 years working as a park ranger featured prominently in his writing in the 1950s.
+He studied at the University of New Mexico, finishing with Bachelor of Arts in English and Philosophy in 1951 and a Master of Arts in Philosophy in 1956.
+His thesis was titled "Anarchism and the Morality of Violence," indicative of the type of movement Abbey would start in the environmental community.

 "Well I'm not going to advocate sabotage publicly on the federal airwaves here.
 But I think there probably will be more of it if the conflict between conservation and development becomes more intense, and if the politicians fail to follow the popular will on the matter.
 I think a lot of people are going to become very angry and they're going to resort to illegal methods to try to slow down the destruction of our national resources, our wilderness, our forests, mountains, deserts.
 What that will lead to I hate to think.
 If the conflict becomes violent and physical then I'm pretty sure the environmentalists will mostly end up in prison or shot dead in their tracks.
 So I hope we can save what's left of Arizona and the United States by legal, political means and I still think we can.
 I still vote in elections...even though there doesn't seem to be much to vote for or against, when there's not much choice.
 I think if enough people get sufficiently concerned, why we can still make changes...needed changes in this country by political methods...God, I hope so.